I Love to Drink!

 “Do you have these little, internecine battles with currents and undercurrents of tension flowing back and forth between your words?
 We all do, right?
 Eating is what we must do, and what we talk about nonstop.
 The what, when, where, and with whom are we going to eat tonight dominate all discussion topics.
 “I don’t want to eat at that place, because I hate their side items.
 The entrees are all right, I guess, but their sides are so ordinary and bland.”

 “If you’re anything like me, you take such criticism personal.
 You have no stake in the success or failure of that restaurant.
 You don’t own any of the corporation’s stocks, but you love their food, and she knows it, and that agitates us, because she seems to reject everything, we hold dear.
 She doesn’t do it with that purpose in mind, and we know it, but we like that place so much that it’s kind of our place, and some weird part of us takes proprietary ownership of that place in our marriage to the point that any insults directed at it are personal.
 Yet, we abide her veto power, and we come up with another place.
 “I don’t want to eat there, either, the service sucks, and their bathrooms are dirty.”
 Their bathrooms are dirty?
 I’ve heard this more than twice.
 How did the cleanliness of a bathroom become a bullet point in this debate?
 What are you going to do in there?
 Exactly!
-You’re going to do your part to do your part to dirty it up.
+You’re going to do your part to dirty that tiny, poorly ventilated room up.
 “Cleanliness of bathrooms, she says,” we mutter as the squabble comes to a close.

 “Except, we don’t mutter that, because we know what starts out as a minor rebuttal can turn a back-and-forth discussion into a squabble, which can lead to a back and forth that can somehow escalate into an argument, and on rare occasions even a fight.
 A fight over where to eat?
 If that’s not a first world problem I don’t know what is.
 The larger point is that the two of you will never look back on the incremental progressions of this fight with a laugh, because it’s such a silly thing to fight over.
 You won’t, because you know that this is the meal, the hallowed parent’s night out meal.
 The parent’s night out meal is not just important, it’s an existential pivot point.
-If we want to continue to enjoy the freedom and fun that come with our Tuesday nights out, and we hope to keep our marriage exciting and new, we know we have to do this night up right.
+If we want to continue to enjoy the freedom and fun that comes with our Tuesday nights out, and we hope to keep our marriage exciting and new, we know we have to do this night up right.
 We have to plan, discuss the details of that plan, and iron out any differences to one day, hopefully, look back on this night as that night.
 “You remember that night, right?”
 The ‘that night’ designation is the gold standard for all nights in romantic relationships, and those of us in such relationships fear we might never get back to them, and there’s no sense in trying to duplicate them either.

 “Why don’t we just eat at home?” she says as we enter the ‘give up’ phase of our process.
 I do not want to eat at home Mildred, we always eat at home.
 “It’s healthier and cheaper.”
 It’s not healthier.
 Do people ever ask you that question?
 They ask me that all the time.
 ‘How often do you eat out?’
 It doesn’t matter what we say.
 We could say we haven’t eaten out since the Coolidge administration, and they’d say, ‘Oh, that’s so unhealthy.
 You have to eat at home more.’
 Screw you, I like to eat out.
 It’s special, and I’m paying them to treat me special.
 When they don’t, God help them, I’ll rage.
 When people say it’s healthier to eat at home, I say, “Doesn’t it depend on what you eat, no matter where you eat it?
 What if I chose a healthy entrée and healthy sides at a restaurant?
 Now, I don’t, I won’t, and we all know I won’t, but what if I did?

 “You are what you eat.
 We’ve all heard that.
 I have a friend who won’t eat chicken.
 Chicken.
 I understand not eating red meat and pork, but chicken?
 She said she doesn’t like the texture.
 Every time I run into her, ‘How could you not like chicken?’ is the first and last thought in my head.
 I have more of a problem with her than I do vegetarians.
 I actually respect vegetarians and vegans.
 I could never be one, but you have to respect the amount of discipline it takes to go into a backyard brimming with all those gorgeous smells of red meat and pork and say, “I think I’ll take the beans, lentils and organic chia seeds on that side platter over there.”
-I take my hat off to the, because I could never do it.
+I take my hat off to them, because I could never do it.

 “I respect you if you’ve managed to limit your diet to legumes, flax, and chia seeds, and you only drink water that comes from the finest springs in Demark.
 I respect anyone who can limit their diet in that manner, but my question is always why?
 Well, to be healthier, they say, and being healthier actually leads to more happiness.
 I would never say that consumption alone leads to happiness, but it’s definitely part of the equation.
 If you doubt that, try having someone try to take it away from you.
 I saw that firsthand.
 Someone very dear to me told his caretakers he would rather die than give up oral consumption.
 He went to the extreme of threatening a lawsuit over it, because when someone threatened to take eating away from him, he wrote: “I’d rather die!
 Eating is the only joy I have left in life, and I’d rather die than have that taken away from me.”